mb26-code/qteach/README.md

 # QTeach

+> _Practice math through conversation — with QT, your multilingual robot tutor._

-A small web application allowing first graders to train and learn math skills by chatting with the friendly robot QT in multiple languages!
+**QTeach** is a small web application that helps first graders practice and build their math skills by chatting with a friendly robot named QT — available in multiple languages!

+## 🧩 Features

+- 🧠 **Challenge Mode** — QT gives the user math problems to solve
+- 💬 **Ask Mode** — The user can ask QT any math-related question

+## 🌍 Multilingual Support

+QT speaks multiple languages!
+The interface and interaction adapt based on the selected language to make learning more inclusive.

+## 💻 Access

+- Works on **any modern browser** (desktop preferred)
+- Requires an **internet connection**
+- No installation needed — just open and start chatting!

+## ⚙️ Tech

+- Built with HTML, CSS, and JavaScript
+- Powered by the **Gemini** LLM for intelligent responses

 ## Web deployment links: https://www.qteach.app/ and https://qteach.onrender.com/